 Software flexibility is a great way to compare software.
 Some vendors offer a “canned” piece of software that is rigid and cannot easily be adapted to your specific business.
 No two businesses are exactly alike and so it is important to find a system that is able to adapt to your unique needs.
 However, implementing a completely customized solution is also not the best approach.
 Ultimately you want a balance of both built-in functionalities specific to your business and industry, and flexibility through customization.

 Company History and Current Standing

 Look at a company’s history to determine viability.
 The longer they have been around the better – keeping in mind that ERP software has only been around since 1990.
 Also, bigger is not always better as large companies have been known to dump software products fairly frequently, forcing upgrades or software upheavals.
-Instead, look at the company’s success stories, frequency of updates and be sure they are constantly adding to the system instead of winding it down.
-And better yet – talk to their customers.
+Instead, look at the company’s success stories, determine the frequency of updates and be sure that the company is constantly adding to the system instead of winding it down.
+And better yet – talk to it’s customers.